 SETAs play a developmental role – key to this role is to add value to providers and facilitate their effective entry into the capacitation of the respective SETA sector.

-SETAs are often criticised for being extremely difficult and pedantic to deal with.
-At times this is true, particularly when dealing with conflicting instructions, delays and poorly trained SETA staff who fail to understand the legislation and industry challenges faced by providers.
+- SETAs are often criticised for being extremely difficult and pedantic to deal with.
+We find conflicting instructions, delays and poorly trained SETA staff who fail to understand the legislation and industry challenges faced by providers.

-However, SETAs should be able to assume that their prospective training providers possess an inherent knowledge of education and it’s conventions.
-Where vast gaps are evident, their role is to ensure that you learn how to fill these gaps.
-SETAs cannot show leniency of licensing (accreditation) and allow the market to mistrust the quality of training it reinforces.
+- However, SETAs must assume that prospective training providers possess an inherent knowledge of education and it’s conventions.
+Where gaps are evident, their role is to ensure providers address these gaps.
+SETAs cannot show leniency of licensing (accreditation) and allow the market to mistrust the quality of training.

-SETAs must protect the market from unqualified opportunistic providers whilst ensuring that those with the capabilities can self-direct and become accredited.
-For example, if your learning material was rejected because the content did not include a moderators guide -the SETAs role is to point that out and ensure that you are clear on it’s function and value.
+- SETAs protect the public from unqualified opportunistic providers.
+If your learning material was rejected because the content did not include a moderators guide -the SETAs role is to point that out and ensure you are clear on it’s function and value.

-As skills provider, your responsibility is to develop the guide.
-Although the SETA will explain why this guide is essential – their responsibility is not to provide you with step by step instructions on how to construct this guide.
-As a skills provider, you should understand that programme moderation is a logical learning value chain feature.
+As skills provider, the responsibility is to develop the guide.
+Although the SETA will explain why this guide is essential – their responsibility is not to provide you with step by step instructions on how to construct the guide.
+As provider, you should understand that moderation is a logical learning value chain feature.

-SETAs are inundated with requests from aspirant training entrepreneurs and tender-preneurs.
-The SETAs developmental role doesn’t extend to handholding potential market players but in servicing reputable providers who understand market constraints and at least the foundational principles of an education system.
+- SETAs are inundated with applications from opportunists.
+The development role doesn’t extend to hand holding potential market players, but in servicing reputable providers who understand market constraints and learning principles.

-No unsuspecting member of the public should be allowed to attend training by a provider who was given easy entry but found to be ignorant of education ethos and conventions.
+No member of the public should attend training by a provider who was given easy entry.

-Education systems will crumble like a faulty machine if no return on investment is evident over time.
+Education systems will crumble if no return on investment is evident over time.
 When this occurs, training organisations have to resort to expensive and time-consuming marketing strategies in order to constantly appeal to a new market as they have no satisfied returning clients.